 Can you lose your mucus plug and not go into labor?

 Yes, of course.
 As we talked about above — your mucus plug is just the cork.
-It may happen because you’re going into labor, or sometimes it just happens….
+It may happen because you’re going into labor or sometimes it just happens….
 Don’t miss my post all about the question — Am I in Labor?

-Hilary has been an L&D nurse since 2001 — and has seen people bring in their mucus plug in a Tupperware container, or take photos on their phone for us all to enjoy.
+Hilary has been an L&D nurse since 2001 — and has seen people bring in their mucus plug in a Tupperware container or take photos on their phone for us all to enjoy.

 Please don’t bring your mucus plug to me in a container.
 The mucus plug isn’t a big deal.
 I’d encourage you to watch for all the signs that tell you if you’re in labor.
+The mucus plug can be one of the first signs of labor (but can also come a few weeks before actual labor.
+Labor symptoms are often very separate from this event.

 Leave a Reply